What Does the Bible Say about Tithing?

 Give to the one who asks you, and do not turn away from the one who wants to borrow from you.
 (NIV, Matthew 5:42)

-Rather than give a certain amount as an obligation, Christians are urged to share generously of whatever talents, abilities and wealth God has entrusted to them:
+Rather than give a certain amount as an obligation, we are urged to share generously of whatever talents, abilities and wealth God has entrusted to us:

-Related article: What does the Bible say about generosity and giving to the poor?
+Related article: What Does the Bible Say About Generosity and Duty to the Poor?